DevOpsEtc/aced/README.md

   * Automatic disassociation/disassociation of EIP address during EC2 instance rebuild/stop/start
   * Automatic reuse of web certificate for rebuilds
   * IP address checker/automatic EC2 rule updater for new SSH connections
-  * Non-Destructive installer prompts before removing anything
+  * Non-destructive installer prompts before removing anything
   * Canned CLI monitoring and admin tools for quicker tasks
   * CLI-based to save you from having to use AWS web console
-  * Free for 1st year (if qualify for AWS free-tier)
+  * Free for 1st year (if you qualify for AWS free-tier)

 **Prerequisites:**
-  * MacOS or Linux with some tweaking, i.e. some bash commands are not fully POSIX compliant, so YMMV
+  * MacOS or Linux with some tweaking, i.e. some bash commands are not fully POSIX compliant
   * Register for free AWS account:
     * Read [AWS Free Tier Details](https://aws.amazon.com/free)
     * Create an [AWS Account](https://console.aws.amazon.com/console/home)